-As much as I like mixing it up with homemade cranberry sauce, this Apple Cranberry Sauce recipe apple, cinnamon, and cloves is the one I find myself making over and over again.
+As much as I like mixing it up with homemade cranberry sauce, this Apple Cranberry Sauce recipe with fresh tart apples, apple cider, and cinnamon is the one I find myself making over and over again.

-I originally posted this recipe in November 2010, and I have made it countless times since then.
+I originally shared this Apple Cranberry Sauce recipe all the way back in 2010, and I have made it countless times since then.
 So easy and so, so good!

 - 1 cup apple cider (can substitute water)